Who’s At Fault In A Self-Driving Car Accident?

 Vehicle Malfunction

 Just like today’s cars, autonomous vehicles can still experience malfunctions that could cause accidents.
-If the backup driver was monitoring the vehicle carefully and the car breaks down for some reason (e.g., brake failure), it’s possible that the manufacturer of the autonomous car may be held responsible for the crash.
+If the backup driver was monitoring the vehicle carefully and the car breaks down for some reason (e.g., brake failure), the manufacturer of the autonomous car may be held responsible for the crash.

 Design Defect